max-kay/bachelor_thesis/report/main.typ

 $ F(arrow(h)) = integral_(RR^3) rho(arrow(x)) exp(2 pi i arrow(h) dot arrow(x)) d arrow(x) $
 However, only the magnitude $I(arrow(h)) = abs(F(arrow(h)))^2 = F(arrow(h)) F^*(arrow(h))$
 of the structure factor can be measured in a diffraction experiment.
-For perfectly ordered crystals, the intensity measured is zero everywhere except at certain points.
+For perfectly ordered crystals, the intensity measured is zero everywhere except at certain points, called Braggs peaks.
 From these diffraction peaks, the Laue group of the crystal can be determined.
 Using iterative approaches such as charge flipping, the phase of the signal can be reconstructed and the average structure can be determined. @superfilp